Third Menai Crossing

-Background
+Background and history

-There are currently two crossings over the Menai Strait, the Menai Suspension Bridge and Britannia Bridge, carrying the A5, and the A55 and North Wales Coast Line respectively.
-The A5 Menai Bridge is both height and width restrictive, whereas the Britannia Bridge is the only part of the 87 mi A55 dual carriageway where it is a single carriageway (1 lane either way compared to 2 lanes on the rest of the route) and was originally only for rail traffic, until a rebuilding in the 20th century opening it for road traffic.
+There are currently two crossings over the Menai Strait: the Menai Suspension Bridge, carrying the A5; and Britannia Bridge, carrying the A55 and railway line.
+The A5 Menai Bridge is both height and width restrictive, whereas the Britannia Bridge is the only part of the 87 mi A55 that is a single carriageway (one lane each way compared to two lanes each way on the rest of the route).
+The Britannia Bridge was originally only for rail traffic, until it was rebuilt in the 20th century, opening it for road traffic.

-In 2001, a tunnel was proposed to be built under the strait connecting a site near Gaerwen on Anglesey, and a site near Bangor, on the mainland.
-It was not considered due to its lack of plausibility as there was a geological fault present in the strait and the costs of a tunnel were excessive.
+In 2001, an early proposal for a third crossing was for a tunnel to be built under the strait connecting a site near Gaerwen on Anglesey, and a site near Bangor on the mainland.
+It was not considered due to its lack of plausibility, as there is a geological fault in the strait and the cost of a tunnel was excessive.

-A later solution proposed was to convert the Britannia Bridge into three-lanes, with one of the lanes alternating direction depending on rush-hour priority during the day.
-The proposal was unconvincing to road planners, who described the bridge as being too narrow and traffic approached the bridge at high speed.
-But the initial feasibility study had proved positive for a three-lane Britannia Bridge, and is continuously brought up as a short-term solution to relieve congestion on the crossings.
+A later proposal was to convert the Britannia Bridge into three lanes, with one of the lanes alternating direction depending on rush-hour priority during the day.
+The proposal was unconvincing to road planners, who said the bridge was too narrow and traffic approached the bridge at high speed.
+But the initial feasibility study had proved positive for a three-lane Britannia Bridge, and the idea is brought up as a short-term solution to relieve congestion on the crossings.

-In 2007, a public consultation on the crossings first proposed a third crossing, and it presented four/five options to address traffic over the strait.
+In 2007, a public consultation on the crossings first proposed a third crossing, and it presented four/five options to carry traffic over the strait.
 The four options, (or five if including no new bridge as an option) were: